uoa-compsci399-s2-2023/capstone-project-team-34-code-critters/README.md

 ## Acknowledgements
 The frontend was jumpstarted using [Create React App](https://github.com/facebook/create-react-app).
 The backend was jumpstarted from this project: https://github.com/jchu634/compsci235-assignment2-jchu634.
+Special thanks to Craig Barton and Ruskin for help with setting up AWS